DeflatedPickle/python-somewhat-of-a-guide-old/type-hinting.md

 Type hinting is where you specify the class type that a variable will be, for instance, `str`.

-This is mostly for documentation.
+This is mostly for documentation, though it will help with readability and understanding of the code.

 ## Argument Type